#RutherfordCountyStrong • Learn more about Rutherford County's COVID-19 Response >

 • Do not pay a front-end deposit of more than one third (1/3) of the contract amount.

-First, determine “which” code book, or books.
-Be sure to note the correct “edition” that applies to your building project.
+Where can I buy a code book?First, determine which code book, or books, you need to purchase.
+The ICC code series is extensive and covers all aspects of construction, new and existing.
+Be sure to note the correct 'edition' that applies to your building project.
 Software versions of most model codes are now available.
-Ask about Standard Soft or, 1 & 2 Family Dwelling Code.
 You can purchase a code book directly from ICC www.iccsafe.org.

-Building codes is currently operating under ICC 2012 Building Code and Residential Code.
+Building codes is currently operating under ICC 2018 Building Code and Residential Code.

 Where do I get an electrical permit?

-Any electrical contractor that is registered with the State of Tennessee Department of Commerce and Insurance.
-A homeowner may obtain their own permit but assume all liability and responsibility for the proper installation and requesting of all inspections.
+Who can obtain an electrical permit?Any electrical contractor licensed with the State of Tennessee Department of Commerce and Insurance.
+A homeowner may obtain their own permit but, in doing so, assumes all liability and responsibility for the proper installation and requesting of all inspections.